HERE IT IS!

 Assisting and teaching entrepreneurs “enough to be dangerous” is fun.
 Assisting the Mohawk Valley Resource Center for Refugees with starting One World Artisans where everything is translated amongst a minimum of 7 languages is fun AND a challenge worth taking on!
 This included the build-out of curriculum, onboarding forms, How-To’s for WordPress, handling money and customer service, teaching quality control, the power of social media and product photography.
 You’ll notice I make a great arm model too… 😉

 Sometimes people say I work too much and should enjoy the weekend (…as I write this on a Saturday).
 Others follow my travel adventures and question whether I work at all.
 For starters, you can DO while traveling.
-Often times, this is where I’m most productive and focused.
-I also don’t live by an M-F work week and do not care to.
+Often times, this is where I’m most productive, creative, and focused.
+I also don’t live by a M-F work week and do not care to.
 I’m a big believer in freedom.
-Freedom to LIVE the way you want.
+Freedom to LIVE the way you want (Careful with assumptions here).
 Life is so darn short!
-So long as you work hard, continue to create things, have a good attitude, work with others, and start DOing you’re on your way to living the Lilo Life.
+So long as you work hard, continue to create things, have a good attitude, work with others, share knowledge, and start DOing you’re on your way to living the Lilo Life.